ThePhantom2307/InstaPhantom/README.md

 1) login: login to your account
 2) target: set a target
 3) profile: download profile picture of the target and some other usefull things
-4) bio: discplay the biography of the target
+4) bio: display the biography of the target
 5) followers: get (and display) the followers of the target
 6) followees: get (and display) the followees of the target
 7) exit: exit from the script